HIST 101. Western Civilization I. 3 Credits.

 An examination of the development and content of European witch-beliefs and persecution, from their origins in antiquity and the middle ages through the dawn of the modern era.
 Emphasis upon witchcraft as a social, legal, and cultural phenomenon.
 S, odd years.

 HIST 503.
-Advanced Historical Methods.
+Advanced Historical Methods and Portfolio Preparation.
 3 Credits.